-- (b) The derivative contracts categorized as level 3 consist of swaps whose fair value includes significant inputs to price the financial instrument in the form of uncertainties surrounding the full recognition of profits and model constraints or limitations that prohibit accurately pricing the transaction. - (c) The Company has an internal credit rating structure of 1-13, with 1 being the most creditworthy.
+- (b) The derivative contracts categorized as level 3 consist of swaps whose fair value includes significant inputs to price the financial instrument in the form of uncertainties surrounding the full recognition of profits and model constraints or limitations that prohibit accurately pricing the transaction.
+Majority of these contracts are Term SOFR derivatives where inter-dealer trading is restricted by the Alternative reference rates committee (ARRC).
+Given this restriction there is no observable twoway Term SOFR market. - (c) The Company has an internal credit rating structure of 1-13, with 1 being the most creditworthy.
 The Company evaluates the creditworthiness of counterparties on a global basis and assigns internal credit ratings accordingly.